JohnEsleyer/JohnEsleyer/README.md

 Hi My name is Ralph John Esleyer Policarpio
 ==============================================

-Aspiring Web and Mobile Developer
+Aspiring Web and Mobile Developer from Philippines!
 ---------------------------------------------------

 I am an aspiring web and mobile developer.
 Currently studying computer science at NDMU.
 I love learning concepts at its lowest level and reverse engineering programs that sparks my interest.
 My area of research is computer graphics, computer vision, and GANs.